vedantgudpale/web_server_network/Readme.md

 *   Exploring other server services in Packet Tracer, such as FTP or Email servers, within the same network topology.

 This project serves as a foundational example of a client-server web network built and simulated within Packet Tracer, suitable for educational purposes and demonstrating basic networking principles.

+# Packet Tracer Web Server Network Simulation

+**Disclaimer:** This **Packet Tracer project file (.pkt)** is provided as an educational resource, for learning purposes only.
+It is not intended for commercial use.
+Simulations of websites within this file are for demonstration and are not affiliated with or endorsed by the respective entities.